Noroff-FEU-Assignments/project-exam-2-dumblond/readme.md

 I think the biggest challenge is that you can't control what's on the API and that I can't do anything with the setup.
 But I think I've got a very good page based on the foundation I've had to work with.

+We had to make some choices about which products to use, I have chosen to use these:
+- JavaScript Frameworks, React (>16)
+- CSS Frameworks, Bootstrap (>5)
+- Hosting Services, Netlify
+- Design Applications, Adobe XD
+- Planning Applications, GitHub Projects

 ## Run the project locally

-To run the project locally you first have to clone the repositary and run npm install npm run dev
+To run the project locally you first have to clone the repositary from github, and run

+npm install

+npm run dev